cmu-phil/py-tetrad/pytetrad/R/README.md

 python run_continuous.py
 ```

-If everything is set up right, the last command should cause this example module to run various algorithms in Tetrad and print out result graphs.
-Feel free to explore other example modules in that directory.
+This last command should cause various algorithms to run in Tetrad and print out result graphs.

-#### (2) Launching RStudio from a Mac's Terminal window would be best.
-Otherwise, the JAVA_HOME variable doesn't take. ( I haven't tested Windows yet.)
+#### (2) On a Mac, launch RStudio from your Terminal window.

-In a Terminal window:
+In your Terminal window:

 `
 open -na RStudio
 `

-#### (3) You must install the 'reticulate' package in RStudio.
+#### (3) In RStudio, install the 'reticulate' package.
 (This only needs to be done once.)

 `
 install.packages("reticulate")
 `
 Here are the [Docs for the Reticulate package](https://rstudio.github.io/reticulate/).

-#### (4) You need to tell Reticulate/R where your Python is in RStudio.
-(Again, this only needs to be done once).
+#### (4) In RStudio, tell Reticulate/R where your Python installation is located.
+(This also only needs to be done once).

 `
-use_python("/usr/local/bin/python")
+use_python("[...path...to...your...Python...installation...]")
 `

-Here, the Python path should be the path to your Python; you can type 'which Python' in a Terminal window to get this.
+Here, the Python path should be the path to your Python; you can type `which Python` in a Terminal window to get this.

 #### (5) Then if you've done all that, you can open one of the example R scripts in the py-tetrad repository you cloned above.
 In the online GitHub, they're here: